Sasha-Villegas/Rame-cosmetics/README.md

   </a>

   <p align="center">
-    It simulates an e-commerce of cosmectics, made naturally without preservatives and 100% vegan.
+    It simulates an e-commerce of cosmetics, made naturally without preservatives and 100% vegan.
     <br />
     <a href="https://github.com/Sasha-Villegas/Rame-cosmetics"><strong>Explore the docs »</strong></a>
     <br />